JetBrains/kotlin-native/COCOAPODS.md

     </div>

-5. Add dependencies to Pod libraries that you want to use with `pod()` to the build script of your child projects.
+5. Add dependencies to Pod libraries that you want to use to the build script of your child projects using `pod()`.
-    > Do NOT add a path to `Podfile`.
+    > Do NOT add a path to `Podfile` in your child projects.
     {:.note}

     <div class="sample" markdown="1" theme="idea" data-highlight-only>